Get your free and exclusive +30-page Authentication Analytics Whitepaper

 • Purpose: The "Conversion."
 Mark as a "Key Event" in GA4 settings.

-• Granularity: Track client-side validation errors too - password complexity confusion is a UX failure.
+• Granularity: Track client-side validation errors too.
+Password complexity confusion is a UX failure.

 Parameters must be registered as Custom Dimensions in GA4.

-login_locationStringheader, checkout, promo_banner, sidebarUI component where login initiated.
-Identify highest-intent entry points.
+login_locationStringheader, checkout, sidebarUI component where login initiated

 Google Tag Manager (GTM) decouples analytics from application code.
-Push semantic events to the dataLayer; GTM handles transformation and routing to GA4.
+Push semantic events to the dataLayer.
+GTM handles transformation and routing to GA4.

 Login Start: